Articles submitted for publication must conform to the following guidelines:

 - When a source is cited for the first time, full information is provided: full name(s) of author(s), title of the source in italic, place of publication, publishing company, date of publication, and the precise page that is cited.

-- Use Zotero or Mendeley to create footnote and bibliography.
+- Use Zotero or Mendeley to create endnotes and bibliography.

-Examples of footnote style [Chicago Manual of Style 17th Edition (full note)]:
+Examples of Endnote style [Chicago Manual of Style 17th Edition (full note)]:

 1. Mashood A. Baderin, International Human Rights and Islamic Law (Oxford: Oxford University Press, 2015), 33-34.